Stuffed Long Hots: Spicy, Cheesy Italian-Style Peppers

 Sam

-Stuffed long hot peppers are a staple in Italian-American kitchens and Northeast trattorias.
+Stuffed long hot peppers are a staple in Italian-American kitchens.
 Whether grilled, baked, or broiled, these spicy beauties bring smoky heat, melty cheese, and savory sausage together for the ultimate low-effort, high-reward appetizer.
-They’re the spicy cousin of stuffed bell peppers—and way more fun.

-Place on a baking sheet lined with parchment.
-Drizzle lightly with olive oil.
+Place the stuffed peppers on a parchment-lined baking sheet under a cooling rack and drizzle lightly with extra-virgin olive oil.

 Notes